Bloxmine/node-flipdots/README.md

 ## Overview

-This project provides a framework for generating animations for flipdot displays, which are electromechanical displays consisting of small discs (dots) that can be flipped to show different colors (typically black or white).
-The application:

-- Creates bitmap graphics on a virtual canvas
-- Processes these graphics for flipdot compatibility
-- Provides a real-time web preview
-- Outputs frames as PNG images
+This game is based on the classic Pacxon Flash game, adapted for flipdot displays.
+Players control a character to fill areas of the screen while avoiding enemies.
+The game features real-time score display, lives system, and optimised graphics for flipdot tech.

 ## Installation